New Jersey Roads - NJ 52

 One of the north-south streets in Ocean City SB at CR 623, and one of the east-west streets EB at West St. Yes, I got lost, because signs to get off that island are quite shoddy (as you can see when they even do erect signs).

-The northern and southern abutments of... yes, that's right The World War Memorial Bridge.
+The northern and southern parapets of... yes, that's right The World War Memorial Bridge (also known as the Causeway Bridge).
 Another sign that It's Old.
 Sadly, it's also due for replacement.
+You'll wanna check out the construction photos of its replacement.

 Below the State of New Jersey plaque is this date of 1932, even though the plaque says 1933.
 On the other side of the bridge is State Highway... no, actually, it's the exact same thing.
 For once, NJ forgot to stamp the route number on the side of the bridge, and that's because 52 didn't exist until 1951.
 It's interesting that New Jersey would have built this bridge and not numbered it.